Software Guard Extensions: SGAxe

 SGAxe, an SGX vulnerability published in 2020, extends a speculative execution attack on cache, leaking content of the enclave.
 This allows an attacker to access private CPU keys used for remote attestation.
 In other words, a threat actor can bypass Intel's countermeasures to breach SGX enclaves' confidentiality.
 The SGAxe attack is carried out by extracting attestation keys from SGX's private quoting enclave that are signed by Intel.
 The attacker can then masquerade as legitimate Intel machines by signing arbitrary SGX attestation quotes.
 A security advisory and mitigation for this attack, also called a Processor Data Leakage or Cache Eviction, was originally issued January 27, 2020 and updated May 11, 2021.

 ÆPIC leak

 In 2022, security researchers discovered a vulnerability in the Advanced Programmable Interrupt Controller (APIC) that allows for an attacker with root/admin privileges to gain access to encryption keys via the APIC by inspecting data transfers from L1 and L2 cache.
 This vulnerability is the first architectural attack discovered on x86 CPUs.
-This differs from Spectre and Meltdown which uses a noisy side channel.
-This exploit currently affects Intel Core 10th, 11th and 12th, and Xeon Ice Lake microprocessors.
+This differs from Spectre and Meltdown which use a noisy side channel.
+This exploit currently affects Intel Core 10th, 11th and 12th generations, and Xeon Ice Lake microprocessors.